jalasem/templatestringparser/README.md

 # templateString
-A package that helps you process template strings
+A package that helps you process template strings against values

 ## Usage
 First, install the package using npm: